 I made a few friends in Princeton but I spent a lot of time with myself.
-We moved to another house in town at the end of 1963, where I founded a toy soldier empire on a rugpad in an attic room in my fifth grade year (1963-64).
-This empire, modeled loosely after the Roman Empire, coincided with the best period of my life.
-I was a Cub Scout, a school Safety Patrol with my own street corner, and editor of a classroom newspaper.
+There was an IBM 650 computer across the street that my dad got to use, and he brought home boxes of Fortran program cards that I used to build labyrinthine card houses.
+We moved to another house on campus at the end of 1963, during my fifth grade year, where I founded a toy soldier empire on a rugpad in an attic room.
+This empire, modeled loosely after the Roman Empire, coincided with an unusually good period of my life.
+In fifth grade I was a Cub Scout, a school Safety Patrol with my own street corner (back then a ten year-old could stop traffic), and I was editor of a classroom newspaper.
 My favorite books were Encyclopedia Brown, Tom Swift, and Brains Benton.

 However, I did not adjust well to sixth grade, the first year of junior high school, the following autumn.
 I still had a crush on another boy from the year before who did not want to be particularly close to me.
 I also did not understand why the school had separate teachers for separate subjects.
 My empire ended in December 1964, when I had to clear the rug.
 I tried to start new empires and city-states but none lasted for more than a few days or weeks.

 In the summer of 1966, our family moved to The Hague, administrative capital of The Netherlands (Holland).
-My dad had a National Science Foundation grant to study engineering there and my brothers and sisters and I enrolled in a British day school.
+My father had a National Science Foundation grant to study civil engineering there for a semester and my youmger brothers and sisters and I enrolled in a British day school.
 I was lonely but being with students from all over the Commonwealth was interesting.
 I learned eleven subjects instead of five.
 I also learned some Dutch.
 Kaan U spreekt Nederlands?
 I loved the beach at Scheveningen (when there was sun we went to the beach).
 I also fell in love with royal pageantry and built a castle and a palace for my sister's miniature stuffed animals.
 This photo shows the castle.

-Over the summer of 1967 and again in the summer of 1968, I went to a summer camp for boys in Maine.
+Over the summer of 1967 and again in the summer of 1968, my parents were able to send me to a summer camp for boys in Maine.
 Here I experienced nature for the first time.
 I also learned to contribute to the efforts of others and be recognized for some of my own.

 I only spent one year in high school because my grades were low.
 My dad had attended a boarding school, The Hill School in Pennsylvania, during World War II, where his uncle was a teacher and soccer coach.
 With some scholarship support, I went there for my tenth grade year, 1968-69.
 The students were friendly and I was particularly close to the fourth form (tenth grade) European history teacher.